Start your day with our delectable Healthy Bran Muffins, the ideal on-the-go breakfast to fuel your busy mornings!

 - 1/2 tsp cinnamon

-- 1 cup chopped berries - OR dried fruit OR nuts
+- 1 cup chopped berries - or dried fruit or nuts

 Instructions

-- In a small glass measuring cup or bowl, whisk together the "buttermilk", yogurt, egg, oil, brown sugar, and vanilla.
+- In a small glass measuring cup or bowl, whisk together the buttermilk, yogurt, egg, oil, brown sugar, and vanilla.

-- In a separate mixing bowl whisk together the bran, flour, baking powder, baking soda, salt and cinnamon.
-Gradually pour in the wet ingredients into the bowl of dry ingredients, mixing just until combined.
-Gently fold in the berries, dried fruit or nuts.
+- In a separate mixing bowl, whisk together the bran, flour, baking powder, baking soda, salt, and cinnamon.
+Gradually pour the wet ingredients into the bowl of dry ingredients, mixing just until combined.

-- Scoop the batter into the prepared pan, dividing evenly between the wells.
+- Scoop the batter into the prepared pan, dividing it evenly between the wells.
 Place in the oven and bake for 14-16 minutes or until the tops are golden brown and spring back when touched.
-Remove from the oven and allow to cool in the pans for 5 minutes before transferring to a wire rack to cool completely.